Is bank switching worth it?

 The downsides to bank switching

-Different banks have different rules when it comes to switching and claiming the bonus.
+Different banks have different rules when it comes to switching and claiming the bonus and these have become increasing onerous in recent years.

-Most of the offers around at the moment are for premium current accounts for example, that require a monthly service charge.
+Most of the offers these days are for premium current accounts that require a monthly service charge.

 Even for free accounts, you’ll generally be expected to pay in a minimum amount of money each month and sometimes have at least two direct debits in place as well.

-Plus, most offers are only temporary and require that you’re not a recent customer or have benefited from a switching offer from the same bank, or even banks in the same group recently.
+And you can’t be a recent customer, or have benefited from a switching offer from the same bank, or even banks in the same group recently.

 The length of time it takes for the reward to be applied to your account varies as well.